dgossow/blabbermouth/README.md

 blabberface
 ===========

-Adds a chatty, doodly face to your robot.
+Adds a simple animated, talking head to your robot.

 Requirements on Ubuntu:
 - ROS Fuerte (http://www.ros.org)